theangrytech-git/ChaosStudioLab/README.md

 <b>PROJECT NAME:     ChaosStudioLab<br>
 <b>CREATED BY:      THEANGRYTECH-GIT<br>
 REPO:         https://github.com/theangrytech-git/ChaosStudioLab<br><br>
-DESCRIPTION:</b>      This project will be used to deploy a small lab in UK South <br>
+DESCRIPTION:</b>      This project will be used to deploy a small lab in UK South, <br>
-(UK West is optional as a failover for UK South, but can not be used for <br>
-testing within Chaos Studio at this time), create 3 real-world PIR experiments, <br>
+create 3 real-world PIR experiments, along with several individial small-scale <br>
-along with several individial small-scale experiments like Regional Outages, <br>
+experiments like Regional Outages, resource-type failures within a <br>
-resource-type failures within a Region/Availability Set, etc. <br>
+Region/Availability Set, etc. <br>
 The aim of this repo is to help people become familiar with Chaos Studio by <br>
 running these experiments, as well as creating their own to help test potential <br>
 impact, failovers, Disaster Recovery plans at one level, and the Resilancy, <br>